Brockenhurst to Lymington walk

 • Alternatively you could stay on the SW as it goes around three sides of this final marshy area (an extra 400m).

-5. In 200m the path comes out into a large boatyard.
+3. In 200m the path comes out into a large boatyard.
 As directed, keep ahead between white bollards on the waymarked SW and turn right on the far side.
 Make your way along the side of the boatyard onto a gravel path heading NE.

-6. For the next 250m the berths of Lymington Yacht Haven are on your right.
+4. For the next 250m the berths of Lymington Yacht Haven are on your right.
 Towards the end of this stretch the sea water baths? are on the other side and you follow the path round to the left to pass their entrance.

-9. The Sea Water Baths to Lymington Town • Pier Station (1¼ • 2¾ km)
+12. The Sea Water Baths to Lymington Town • Pier Station (1¼ • 2¾ km)

 1. Lymington Make your way along the riverfront, passing an ornate cast iron column? in front of the Royal Lymington Yacht Club on your right.
-At the midpoint of the recreation ground on your left, take the path going diagonally across it to the far corner and out onto Bath Road.
+At the midpoint of the recreation ground on your left, take the path going diagonally across it to the far corner and go out onto Bath Road.

 It is tempting to continue along the riverfront but another large marina would eventually force you away from it.

 2. Go along Bath Road for 400m, passing the entrance to Berthon Lymington Marina.
 Where this road turns sharply left keep ahead on Quay Road to reach the Town Quay.
-There are several refreshment places here, the most prominent being the Ship Inn on the far side of the quay.
+There are several refreshment places here, with the most prominent being the Ship Inn on the far side of the quay.

-5. The following optional extension takes you past the Walhampton Monument to Lymington's other station.
+4. The following optional extension takes you past the Walhampton Monument to Lymington's other station.

-6. Extension to Lymington Pier Station (+1½ km)
+5. Extension to Lymington Pier Station (+1½ km)

-1. Instead of turning right to the Town station, continue straight on (now on Waterloo Road).
-At the end turn right onto the B3054 (rejoining the SW).
+1. Instead of turning right to the Town station, go straight on (now on Waterloo Road).
+At the end turn right onto the B3054 (Bridge Road), rejoining the Solent Way.
 Go over the level crossing and across the long bridge over the Lymington River.
-On the far side turn right into Undershore Road, which curves round to the right with views of the town across the river.

 Walk Notes